PussTheCat-org/docker-rimgo-quay/README.md

 ## Usage:

 - Download (or copy the content of) the `docker-compose.yml`
+- Download (or copy the content of) the `config.yml` from this repository, or from upstream: https://codeberg.org/video-prize-ranch/rimgo/src/branch/main/config.yml
+- Customize the `config.yml` file how you want
-- Move it files to the folder you want
+- Move both files to the folder you want
 - `docker-compose up -d`

 ## Credit: